adrocic/fargo-crime-map/README.md

 1. Clone the repository: `git clone https://github.com/your-username/monorepo-project.git`
 2. Navigate to the project directory: `cd monorepo-project`
 3. Install dependencies:
-   - For the frontend: `cd frontend && npm install`
+   - For the frontend: `cd fargo-crime-map && yarn install`
-   - For the backend: `cd backend && npm install`
+   - For the backend: `cd server && yarn install`
 4. Start the development servers:
-   - For the frontend: `cd frontend && npm start`
+   - For the frontend: `cd fargo-crime-map && yarn start`
-   - For the backend: `cd backend && npm start`
+   - For the backend: `cd server && yarn start`
 5. Make your changes and test them locally.
 6. Submit a pull request with your changes.